-It’s that time of year again, classes are wrapping up and student nurses are getting ready to fill out their RN license applications when they realize that they must disclose a past conviction to the BRN.
-This always causes a bit of panic, because any misdemeanor that can be related to the practice of nursing is cause for the BRN to deny your RN license application.
-In order to ease some of your anxiety, I thought I would share some of the reasons student nurses have their applications denied and give you a few pointers of some things you can do to increase your chances of getting your license free and clear.
+It’s that time of year again; classes are wrapping up, and student nurses are getting ready to fill out their RN license applications when they realize that they must disclose a past conviction to the BRN.
+This always causes a bit of panic because any misdemeanor that can be related to the practice of nursing is cause for the BRN to deny your RN license application.
+In order to ease some of your anxiety, I thought I would share some of the reasons student nurses have their applications denied and give you a few pointers on some things you can do to increase your chances of getting your license free and clear.

 WHAT YOU CAN DO

 - The best thing you can do is have the conviction expunged.
 If the arrest or conviction is recent (less than 3 years) it will be in your interest to try to get the court to give an early termination of probation and an early expungement.

 - Go to AA meetings or counseling.
 Anyone can say “I learned my lesson and I’ll never drink and drive again,” but an AA sign-in sheet or evaluation from a counselor is evidence of rehabilitation and goes a long way with the BRN.

 - Get letters of recommendation and performance evaluations from your employer (does not have to be in the medical field) and anyone else who can write a character reference letter for you.
 It is more meaningful if they mention the conviction and state it is out of character for you.

 - Make sure you have certified documents from the court for the conviction.
 If the records are too old (this is a good thing!) make sure to have the court give you a statement in writing that the records have been expunged and are no longer available.